-The cogeneration capacity values (COGCAP) are used only for reporting purposes and not used within the IDM.
-The thermal output and fuel use from cogeneration, derived from arrays COGTHR and COGELF, are used in subroutine CALSTOT (see below) to determine the balance of the industry's steam demand that must be met by conventional boilers, and then combined with boiler fuel use to estimate total boiler, steam, and cogeneration (BSC) component energy requirements.
+The cogeneration capacity values (COGCAP) are used only for reporting purposes and are not used within the IDM.
+The thermal output and fuel use from cogeneration, derived from arrays COGTHR and COGELF, are used in subroutine CALSTOT (see below) to determine the balance of the industry's steam demand that must be met by conventional boilers, and then this balance is combined with boiler fuel use to estimate total boiler, steam, and cogeneration (BSC) component energy requirements.

-The amount of cogenerated electricity used on site (own-use) is estimated, with the balance of total electricity needs met from purchased electricity.
+The amount of cogenerated electricity used on site (own-use) is estimated, and the balance of total electricity needs are met from purchased electricity.
 The shares of electricity generation for grid sales and own-use are derived from Form EIA-860 survey data and are assumed to remain constant for existing capacity.
-The grid share for each census division, industry, and fuel, by year, is maintained in array $COGGRD{d,f}$ .
-In most industries, capacity additions are assumed to have the same grid/own-use shares as that of the average (across regions) of the existing capacity in the last complete data year (2008).
-For the two industries in which cogeneration has already penetrated extensively (Food and Bulk Chemicals), a higher grid-sales share of 60% is assumed.
+The grid share for each census division, industry, and fuel, by year, is maintained in array $COGGRD{d,f}$.
+In most industries, capacity additions are assumed to have the same grid or own-use shares as that of the average (across regions) of the existing capacity in the last complete data year (2008).
+For the two industries in which cogeneration has already penetrated extensively (food and bulk chemicals), a higher grid-sales share of 60% is assumed.
 As capacity is added, the average grid-sales share for each region and industry (COGGRD) is recomputed as follows:

-$$NEWGEN{d,f} = CapAddGWH_f DSHR_d (49)$$
+$$NEWGEN{d,f} = CapAddGWH_f DSHR_d$$ (49)